HashCuckoo/HashCuckoo/figures/README.md

 # Paper Figures Results and Diagrams

-This folder contains the graphics and diagrams used in the paper titled: "HashCuckoo: Predicting Elephant Flows using Meta-heuristics in Programmable Data Planes" submitted for INFOCOM 2022.
+This folder contains the graphics and diagrams used in the paper titled: "HashCuckoo: Predicting Elephant Flows using Meta-heuristics in Programmable Data Planes" submitted for IFIP Networking Conference 2022.
 ______________

 Acccess folders: